Last Updated on

 - Automated handling

 Our eyes may appear similar, but they are very different.
-Color is not the only differentiating factor in eyes.
+Color is not the only differentiating factor in the eyes.
 The normal eye pressure is also unusual among individuals.
 Monitoring your eye pressure can help you detect any diseases such as glaucoma.
 This disease does not notify anyone of its presence.
 It comes without any apparent symptoms and keeps on progressing without the knowledge of a patient.